J-Salt/track-planner/README.md

 - After this you should be able to run the app with `flutter run`.

 - ### Note:
-    -You might have to have your own firebase_config after I add your account to the project.
+    -You might have to have your own firebase_options after I add your account to the project.
 I'm not sure yet.

 ## When Contributing
 - Open Android Studio and from the Select Project page, click the 3 dots to access AVD manager.